Joker282855/mongoose-database-again/README.md

 <a href="https://code.visualstudio.com/download">Visual Studio Code Download Link</a>

-After downloading visual studio code all that is left is to clone the source code from my github repository.
+After downloading visual studio code a person needs to download the source code from my github repostiory.
+The link to my respository is listed below.

-After following the link a person needs
+<a href="https://github.com/Joker282855/mongoose-database-again">Repository Link</a>

+The green button at the top of right of the repository is what contains the link needed to download this database onto another computer.

 # Video Link